 Andrew Smith, Founder, Deja Blue Consulting

-Supporting R&D through grant funding is a tried and tested way of bringing innovative technologies to market.
-This model helps develop technologies to a point where they can generate revenue and attract investment.
+Supporting R&D through grant funding is a tried and tested way of bringing innovative technologies closer to market.
+This model helps develop technologies to a point where they can start to generate some revenues and attract investment.
 Public and private budgets for R&D are limited however, so it is vital that funding schemes are designed to have a maximum return on investment.

 In this webinar, ocean energy finance experts analyse different funding schemes and explain why some of them are more successful than others.

-- Typical sources of finance of OE companies at early TRLs - equity and some soft loans (primarily from friends and family) and grants.
-Only occasionally OE companies get some private investors who can afford a long–term perspective!
+- Typical sources of finance of OE companies at early TRLs are equity and some ‘soft loans’ (primarily from friends and family) and grants.
+Only occasionally do OE companies benefit from private investors who can afford a long–term perspective

 - Projects need different types of funding:

 - Income support schemes (such as FiTs, CfDs, etc) to support debt,

 - Equity is a bet by those with the resource and risk appetite,